Español

 Chronic Lymphocytic Leukemia (CLL)

-Although treating the CLL directly (with targeted drugs, chemotherapy, and/or immunotherapy) may help with some of the problems related to CLL over time, other treatments may be needed in the meantime.
+Treating the CLL directly (with targeted drugs, chemotherapy, and/or immunotherapy) may help with some of the problems related to CLL over time.
+But supportive care treatments are often an important part of a person’s overall treatment plan.
+These two types of treatments are often used at the same time.

 People with CLL often have weakened immune systems.
 This can be from the CLL itself, as well as from some of the medicines used to treat it.
 Because of this, people with CLL are at higher risk for infections, which can sometimes be serious.

-Some medicines used to treat CLL, including some chemo drugs can raise your risk of certain infections such as cytomegalovirus (CMV) and pneumonia caused by Pneumocystis jiroveci.
+Some chemo drugs and other medicines used to treat CLL can raise your risk of certain infections, such as cytomegalovirus (CMV) and pneumonia caused by Pneumocystis jiroveci.

-Most people with CLL don't usually need IVIG .
-If it is (such as in people who are getting a lot of infections), it's often given about once a month at first, and then less often over time.
+Most people with CLL don’t usually need IVIG.
+If it is needed (such as in people who are getting a lot of infections), it’s often given about once a month at first and then less often over time.
 IVIG can also be given as needed based on blood tests of antibody levels.

 It's important for people with weak immune systems to avoid vaccines that contain live viruses.
 These vaccines can sometimes cause serious infections in people with weak immune systems.

-For more information on vaccines, see Vaccinations and Flu Shots for People with Cancer.
+For more on vaccines, see Vaccinations and Flu Shots for People with Cancer.

 CLL or its treatment can cause low blood cell counts, especially red blood cells and platelets, which normally help the blood clot.